edamame852/the-docs/docs/coding-practices/CICD/child/Ansible.md

             - debug:
                msg: "{{ dns_server }}"
      ```
      - Question...
-Does the dns_server variable work for the other hosts, aka web1 and web3 ?
+Does the dns_server (defined within web2 in the inventory) variable work for the other hosts, aka web1 and web3 ?
 Since they don't have any pre-defined dns_server params in in the inventory ?
-     - Ans:  NO, and it will return `VARIABLE IS NOT DEFINED!`.
+     - Ans:  NO, and if you return these, they will return `VARIABLE IS NOT DEFINED!`.
 Since the variable is defined under the host scope only

      - Different scope levels...
           - Whether it be on the parent group, on the host, on the play...
           - We will only focus on these scopes
-               - 1 - Host scope (defined on )
+               - 1 - Host scope (defined on the inventory.ini (line by line (= line per host)))
                - 2 - Play scope (defined on playbook.yaml)
                - 3 - Global scope (as extra variables)